 Last Updated on 2 weeks by Sachin G

-PHP is a widely used server-side scripting language, but when an error occurs, PHP often displays it directly in the web browser.
+PHP is a widely used server-side scripting language, but when displaying PHP errors in the browser, PHP often displays them directly in the web browser.
 While this might help during development, showing errors publicly in a production environment is a major security risk.
 It can expose sensitive information such as file paths, database queries, or even an email address — all of which can be exploited.

-To ensure a secure and professional experience for your end users, this article explains how to stop printing PHP error messages to the browser using the display_errors directive in your PHP configuration file.
+To ensure a secure and professional experience for your end users, this article explains why PHP errors show up on your browser and how to prevent PHP errors from displaying on the browser or disable them securely, and the best practices to keep your production server hardened and clean.

 Why You Should Disable PHP Error Display